MaggieAppleton/digital-gardeners/README.md

 #### Building a Public Garden

+- [Roam Research](https://roamresearch.com/) - A personal notes system for interconnected thought
+  - See the following resources for converting your private garden in Roam to a public garden:
+    - [Roam Garden](https://roam.garden/) a service that does all the setup for you based on JSON export
+    - [Gatsby Theme Garden](https://github.com/mathieudutour/gatsby-digital-garden/) Gatsby theme that supports using Roam as a source
+    - [Roam-to-Garden](https://github.com/DoomHammer/roam-to-git/tree/roam-to-garden) Jekyll based converter for your Roam Data
+- [Obsidian](https://obsidian.md/) - a Roam-like knowledge base that works on top of a local folder of plain text Markdown files.
+Also allows you to publish selections of your graph to the open web.
 - [TiddlyWiki](https://tiddlywiki.com/) - A no-code personal wiki system
   - [Stroll](https://giffmex.org/stroll/stroll.html) a TiddlyWiki plugin with bi-directional links and other Roam-like features
   - [TiddlyMap](http://tiddlymap.org/) - a mind-map plugin that shows visualizations for TiddlyWiki.